 Every growing business demands new employees.
 Today, staffing is not about filling vacant positions but a strategic move for business flexibility and growth.
 Whether in a tech or non-tech organization, skilled legal assistants with digital working know-how and expertise are highly in demand.
-Depending on business demands and needs, legal assistant recruiting has options like direct, temporary, and contract hiring.
+Depending on business demands and needs, legal assistant recruiting has options like direct, temporary, and contract legal assistants hiring.
 The options have their pros and cons, and based on unique business needs, they can choose the best for the business.
 The article helps to navigate the intricacies of legal assistant staffing, ensuring organizations make the right choice.

 It is the traditional, direct hiring process for full-time legal assistants without engaging agencies or temporary contracts.
 It is a more conventional approach because the organization proactively searches for the right employee.